captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Making something with you.
 ---
 ## ROBYN:
+Sharon...
 ---
 ## SHARON:
-..
----
-## SHARON:
 I look forward to waking up in the morning.
 Everything is a Yes.
 I'm smarter and faster and
 younger
-than I Imew I could be.
+than I knew I could be.
 Don't be sad.
 I can't remember ever having been this happy.
 (A beat, and then SHARON gets up, decisively.)